kof97/cat666-interface/readme.md

 ## register
 user register.
 The name of the POST is "user" and "password".
-If return "error:0", that means user is null, please check you input.
+If return "error : 0", that means user is null, please check you input.
-If return "res:0", that means user has already existed.
+If return "res : 0", that means user has already existed.
 If return id and username, it means register successful.
 For example:
 > http://cat666.com/cat666-interface/index.php/index/register

 ## check
 Login.
 Check the user info.
 The name of the POST is "user" and "password".
+If return "error : 0", that means username or password is not right.
 For example:
 > http://cat666.com/cat666-interface/index.php/index/check